 You can also use Applications > IPN Simulator to send a simulated IPN transaction without actually registering a user.
 This will allow you to determine if PayPal can see your IPN and the IPN is properly functioning.

-That will give you a large amount of other options in the form.
-You can leave all of these as-is.
-I recommend two tests:
+There will be a large amount of options in the form.
+You can leave all of these as-is if you are just testing to make sure the IPN handshake can be verified.

 Once you’ve tested the IPN and it works, you can go live and use your regular PayPal ID (should be an email address – not a numeric merchant account number).